 What’s Driving the Rightsizing Trend in 2026?

-• Rising Costs: High capital prices and rising maintenance costs mean excess vehicles are a luxury that fleets can’t afford.
+- Rising Costs: High capital prices and rising maintenance costs mean excess vehicles are a luxury that fleets can’t afford.

-• Better Data Availability: Telematics show miles driven and engine hours, while maintenance systems reveal downtime and costs.
+- Better Data Availability: Telematics show miles driven and engine hours, while maintenance systems reveal downtime and costs.
 Together, this removes guesswork.

-• Strategic Value: Shedding unnecessary units frees capital to reinvest in modernization and build credibility with stakeholders.
+- Strategic Value: Shedding unnecessary units frees capital to reinvest in modernization and build credibility with stakeholders.

-• Emergency Preparedness: Data helps determine how many vehicles are needed to cover realistic peak-demand scenarios, so fleets can justify necessary spares while eliminating those rarely used.
+- Emergency Preparedness: Data helps determine how many vehicles are needed to cover realistic peak-demand scenarios, so fleets can justify necessary spares while eliminating those rarely used.

 How Modern Rightsizing Works:

-• Integrate multi-system data: Combine telematics, work orders, and fuel usage.
+- Integrate multi-system data: Combine telematics, work orders, and fuel usage.
 An operations truck with low miles may still be essential if it has high PTO hours for critical jobs.

-• Set tailored utilization benchmarks: What counts as “under-utilized” varies by vehicle type and role.
+- Set tailored utilization benchmarks: What counts as “under-utilized” varies by vehicle type and role.

-• Engage stakeholders: Fleet managers bring department heads and field supervisors into the conversation with clear data on vehicle usage to build consensus.
+- Engage stakeholders: Fleet managers bring department heads and field supervisors into the conversation with clear data on vehicle usage to build consensus.

-• Model scenarios and outcomes: Analytics help simulate removing a portion of the fleet to see the impact on maintenance costs, capital needs, and service levels.
+- Model scenarios and outcomes: Analytics help simulate removing a portion of the fleet to see the impact on maintenance costs, capital needs, and service levels.

 Proven ROI: Utilimarc helped a large utility analyze its fleet and found that 12 vehicles were never used even on the busiest day.
 Those assets represented $2.76 million in value sitting idle.
 By removing just half, the fleet avoided roughly $1.3 million in capital costs.
-In another case, rightsizing analysis of a utility’s bucket trucks showed the fleet only needed 80% of its trucks to meet 95% of demand, saving $1.7 million in planned purchases.

-Embracing the Future of Fleet Management
+Embracing the Future of the Fleet Industry

 The trends defining fleet management in 2026 are all interlinked pieces of a bigger picture: smarter, more connected operations.
 By embracing these trends, fleets achieve safer driving through proactive alerts, lower costs via optimized asset counts, and better efficiency by eliminating data silos.